 The stamens need to be removed.
 They are somewhat bitter.
 They are bright yellow and hard to miss.
 You will see them laying aside in the accompanying photos above.
 Additionally, given the reality of organic produce, you need to check inside the blossoms for any extra guests crawling inside.

 I determined that the type of oil is not very important.
 Some recipes use a drizzle of olive oil, some an inch or so of a neutral oil to deep fry.
 Some only a drizzle of the neutral oil.
-Testing determined a drizzle of oil on nonstick skillet works well and is certainly healthier.
+Testing determined a drizzle of oil on a nonstick skillet works well and is certainly healthier.
 Both the neutral oil and olive oil work.
 Use your preference.

 - 6 zucchini blossoms